isc-projects/kea/doc/guide/dhcp4-srv.rst

 -  statistic-reset-all
 -  statistic-remove-all

-as described in `??? <#command-stats>`__.
+as described in :ref:`command-stats`.

 .. _dhcp4-user-contexts:

 User Contexts in IPv4
 =====================

-Kea allows loading hook libraries that sometimes could benefit from additional parameters.
+Kea allows loading hook libraries that can sometimes benefit from additional parameters.
 If such a parameter is specific to the whole library, it is typically defined as a parameter for the hook library.
 However, sometimes there is a need to specify parameters that are different for each pool.

-User contexts can store arbitrary data as long as it has valid JSON syntax and its top level element is a map (i.e. the data must be enclosed in curly brackets).
+User contexts can store an arbitrary data file as long as it has valid JSON syntax and its top level element is a map (i.e. the data must be enclosed in curly brackets).
 However, some hook libraries may expect specific formatting; please consult the specific hook library